Rricky122890/oo-many-many-practice/THIRD_DOMAIN.md

 #DELIVERABLES
   * BAND
     * Band#initialize a Band is initialized with a name and a genre
-    * a band can change their name and category
+    * a band can change their name and genre
-    * Band.all returns all instances of the charity class
+    * Band.all returns all instances of the band class

     * Band#shows returns an array of all the show instances that belong_to a band
     * Band#fans return an array of all the fans that have attended a band's show